MMBazel/vigilant-octo-journey/README.md

 # vigilant-octo-journey

-Repo for project for MLOps Zoomcamp
+This is an example project based on DataTalkClub's MLOps Zoomcamp.